 All the same, why not just go and buy them?

 Pet shops are crowded with toys aimed at you, Mum or Dad.
 They’re aimed at you because the pink and orange and lemon yellow of the toy is not actually perceived by your dog’s own eye, and wouldn’t matter to your dog even if he or she could perceive it.
 (Humans and dogs have different proportions of cones and rods and other anatomical differences, which means that dogs have vastly better night vision than humans but see only a monotonous bland shade of yellow, tints of sky blue, with a tinge of violet at the far end.
-They don’t register the reds and pinks as much other than types of grey.
+They don’t register the reds and pinks as anything than types of grey.
 Brown doesn't exist in their world and green registers, according to online sources (though this is hard to believe) as whitish.
 This means that a blue ball will show up best on very green grass, but a yellow ball will show up well on dry, brownish grass.)
 The point is that what is vivid and interesting to your eye may be much blander and less stimulating for your dog.
 And your dog doesn’t care if the rabbit looks cute: but you do.
 The dog doesn’t require nice proportions and a compatible colour scheme: but you, whether thinking about it or not, really do.
 (You simply can’t help it: you’re human!)
 So when you buy toys from a commercial outfit, a lot of what you’re buying is an appeal that the item must have for you even though it won’t make any difference to your dog -- or will even make the toy harder to play with.
 But whatever the dog is drawn to, any dog toy must win you over, before it has any chance of winning over your darling.